kampountolas/kampountolas.github.io/README.md

 Website source on Github.

 Well.
 Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-Some cool scripting after long time.
+Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use [Markdown](https://daringfireball.net/projects/markdown/) to author my posts.
+Some cool scripting and nite programming after long time.

-See [here](https://learn.cloudcannon.com/jekyll/install-jekyll-on-os-x/) how to install [Jekyll](http://jekyllrb.com) on Mac.
+See [here](https://learn.cloudcannon.com/jekyll/install-jekyll-on-os-x/) how to install [Ruby](https://www.ruby-lang.org/en/) and [Jekyll](http://jekyllrb.com) on Mac.

 Feel free to fork!